markoboger/SeapalAndroidApp/README.md

 Building Project
 ----------------

-To build the Project just import it to Eclipse, then first clean and then build it as an android Project.
+To build the Project just import the Repository to Eclipse, then first clean and then build it as an android Project.

 If there are Problems during the buildprocess you can try the following: